 Ask For Extra Hours

-You don’t always have to find new a second job to make more money.
+You don’t always have to find a second job to make more money.

 Talk to your boss and see if you can pick up any extra shifts or hours at work.
 This might even help you land a raise or promotion if you do a great job.